 States also enact laws to protect their specific interests.
-The California Endangered Species Act (CESA).
-Fish and Game Code, Chapter 1.5 (commencing with Section 2050) of Division 3, modeled after the Federal Endangered Species Act, gives additional provides protection to California species that are not covered by its federal counterpartthe ESA, to threatened and endangered species in California.
+The California Endangered Species Act (CESA), Fish and Game Code, Chapter 1.5 (commencing with Section 2050) of Division 3, modeled after the Federal Endangered Species Act, provides protection to California species that are not covered by its the ESA.
 It makes the conservation, protection, restoration, and the enhancement of any threatened or endangered species and their habitat a policy of the State [Cal.
 Fish and Game Code §2052].
-CESA has added several plants and animals, mostly native to California, to its threatened and endangered species list, since they werethat are not included in the federal ESA.
-Conservation, according to both federal and state law, is defined to be the use of all methods and procedures "necessary to bring any endangered ... or threatened species to the point at which the measures provided [by the acts] are no longer necessary" [U.S.C. §1532(3); 50 C.F.R. §424.02(c); Cal.
+CESA has added animals, mostly native to California, to its threatened and endangered species list, that are not included in the federal ESA.
+Conservation, according to both federal and state law, is defined to be the use of all methods and procedures "necessary to bring any endangered . . . or threatened species to the point at which the measures provided [by the acts] are no longer necessary" [U.S.C. §1532(3); 50 C.F.R. §424.02(c); Cal.
 Fish and Game Code §2061].
 Endangered or threatened plants are also covered under Fish and Game Code under the provisions of the Native Plant Protection Act of 1977.
-However this act does not apply to timber operations conducted under the FPA.
+However, this act does not apply to timber operations conducted under the FPA.